marjoleinbruijning/trackdem/README.md

 This package is currently being developed and tested.

 ## Abstract
-The aim of **Trackdem** is to obtain unbiased automated estimates of population densities and body size distributions, using video material or image sequences as input.
+The aim of **trackdem** is to obtain unbiased automated estimates of population densities and body size distributions, using video material or image sequences as input.
 It is meant to assist in evolutionary and ecological studies, which often rely on accurate estimates of population size, structure and/or individual behaviour.
-The main functionality of **Trackdem** includes a set of functions to convert a short video into an image sequence, background detection, particle identification and linking, and the training of an artifical neural network for noise filtering.
+The main functionality of **trackdem** includes a set of functions to convert a short video into an image sequence, background detection, particle identification and linking, and the training of an artifical neural network for noise filtering.